 Universities with Related Programs (Archaeology / Anthropology / Public History / Preservation)

 Archaeology and anthropology programs at a number of Indiana universities are active partners in the effort to educate the public about the importance of archaeological resources in the state.
-These institutions include: Ball State University, Indiana University, Indiana State University, Martin University, Purdue University, the University of Indianapolis, and the University of Notre Dame.
+These institutions include Ball State University, Indiana University, Indiana State University, Martin University, Purdue University, the University of Indianapolis, and the University of Notre Dame.
 Many of these universities also have active cultural resource management programs that allow professionals and students to participate in Section 106-mandated archaeological investigations, as well as archaeological research and grant projects.
 Educators from many of these institutions have been awarded division-administered grants to conduct archaeological investigations, have assisted the division with the investigation of “accidental discoveries” of archaeological and human burial sites, and have actively supported Indiana Archaeology Month activities.

 Three universities are active partners in the effort to educate the public about preservation and architectural resources in Indiana.
 Ball State University offers a graduate degree in historic preservation.
-Course projects are designed to focus on real-world preservation problems, and to benefit actual property owners, community organizations, and local government agencies whenever possible.
+Course projects are designed to focus on real-world preservation problems and to benefit actual property owners, community organizations, and local government agencies whenever possible.
 Indiana University-Purdue University at Indianapolis (IUPUI) offers a graduate degree in public history to prepare historians for non-academic careers in preservation, corporate history, cultural resource management, historical societies, and museums.
 Many students in these two programs augment their classroom experiences by working for a variety of historical and preservation organizations during required internships.
-Indiana University at Bloomington has a Folklife Department that is yielding some of the premier scholarship on Indiana’s vernacular architecture.
+Indiana University at Bloomington has a Folklife Department that is yielding some of the premier scholarships on Indiana’s vernacular architecture.

 Miscellaneous Preservation and Archaeology Partners

-Other entities, organizations, and agencies at all levels that have been recognized as potential partners for preservation include: local chambers of commerce, the Indiana Association of Cities and Towns, the Indiana Association of Counties, the Indiana Department of Education, and a wide variety of special interest groups that relate to historic resources, such as railroad enthusiast groups and Habitat for Humanity.
+Other entities, organizations, and agencies at all levels that have been recognized as potential partners for preservation include local chambers of commerce, the Indiana Association of Cities and Towns, the Indiana Association of Counties, the Indiana Department of Education, and a wide variety of special interest groups that relate to historic resources, such as railroad enthusiast groups and Habitat for Humanity.
 Many other professionals in related fields can be powerful allies for proactively protecting our cultural resources.
 This list includes, but is not limited to: architects, designers, landscape architects, engineers, town and city planners, developers, and people dealing with real estate.
 The Division staff will continue to identify potential partners, engage these groups and individuals, and develop relationships with them.